-Size: 6″ x 6″ Support: Gallery wrap stretched canvas Description: Gallery wrap means the canvas wraps around the support.
-This allows the artist to paint around the edges of the painting.
-This painting will not require a frame for hanging.
-Can also be framed if you prefer.
+Size: 6″ x 6″ Support: Gallery wrap stretched canvas Description: Gallery wrap means the canvas surface wraps around the edges of the support.
+This allows the artist to paint the edges of the painting so it does not require a frame for hanging.
+However, it can be framed if you prefer.

 FREE shipping and handling within the U.S.A.

 All transactions are handled via PayPal, a safe and secure way to make your purchase.

 Artist Comments: This little painting was a fun one to do.
 At six inches by six inches it took me no time at all to complete.
 Sometimes I like doing small paintings like this one as they allow me to work on several art pieces in the same painting session.
 Often times you will find me working on a large size canvas and also have one of the small paintings going at the same time.

 Getting Started as an Artist of Flower Oil Paintings

 Getting started as a floral artist is easier than you know.
 All it takes is the desire to paint.
 The first thing you will need to do is enroll in some art classes that teach painting.
 It can be either oil or watercolor.
 It might take a little bit of searching to find a class but it will be worth it.
 Taking a painting class offers many benefits.